borizspaxxkey/The-complete-Node.js-Course/README.md

 await Course.deleteOne({ \_id: id }); (returns the result of the operation) await Course.deletemany({ \_id: id }); (returns the result of the operation) findByIdAndDelete(returns the document that was deleted)

+course.validate(); returns Promise of void so we pass a callback to check for isValid course.validate((err)=>{
+if(err){

+}
+});

+Joi validation in our restful apis to make sure data our client is sending us is valid, mongoose validation to make sure data sent to the dB is in the right shape

+Note
+()=>{} arrow functions dont have this in their own context // means anonymous function have global scope. this refers to higher level object

+Note
+validation only existss in the context on mongoose. mongodB doensnt care

+// enum validator
+enum:['yellow','red','blue']

+// Custom validator
+validate: {
+validator: function (value) {
+return value && value.length > 0;
+},
+message: 'A course should have at least one tag.'
+}